Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ![image](https://github.com/user-attachments/assets/24a6f695-2659-4927-a4e8-d8cb6237777c)

-## My Employer, Core Corner of Taipei, lost 80% of its students as a direct result of Virus and Vaccine Panic.

-#### Not only were UK citizens abroad ordered to stay home, but a once thriving Corporate Training business in the centre of Taipei, Core Corner of Zhongxiao Fuxing, lost 80% of its one-on-one consultation business.
-Students were asked to sit at home, or not come to class.

-#### I lost 80% of my income, causing severe financial hardship for 3 years.
-The education sector in South East Asia has still not recovered to pre-pandemic levels.

-#### The education sector in the whole of Taipei lost so much work, that I lost an estimated 15 to 20,000 pounds in income over 24-26 months.
-I eventually had to leave Taiwan to look for work elsewhere, which caused another hit to my savings.

-#### From 2020 to 2023, I lost work in Taipei, as a direct result of Virus and Vaccine Hysteria.
-A hysteria which is directly, personally, and negligently, the fault of the UK Guardian of London.

 ## December 2021.
 All teachers will have to be fully vaccinated against COVID-19 or be subject to constant testing